matthewhartstonge/terraform-plugin-framework-type-uuid/README.md

 - `UUIDFromString(string, path.Path) (UUID, diag.Diagnostics)`: creates a known
    value using the given `string` or returns validation errors if `string` is not in the expected UUID format.
-- `UUIDFromGoogleUUID(google/uuid.UUID) UUID` creates a known value given a Google [uuid.UUID](https://pkg.go.dev/github.com/google/uuid#UUID) struct.
+- `UUIDFromGoogleUUID(uuid.UUID) UUID` creates a known value given a Google [uuid.UUID](https://pkg.go.dev/github.com/google/uuid#UUID) struct.

 ### Adding the Dependency